courtsimas/bakeware/CONTRIBUTING.md

 * my_method(my_arg) not my_method( my_arg ) or my_method my_arg.
 * a = b and not a=b.
 * Follow the conventions you see used in the source already.

-And in case we didn't emphasize it enough: we love tests!